7 Questions on Leadership with Rajshree Mahesh

 7. What is one meaningful story that comes to mind from your time as a leader, so far?

-When i was a individual contributor and I was asked to pick up my manager position as he was leaving, I was hesitant of my ability in being a techno manager and did not pick up the opportunity.
+When I was an individual contributor, I was asked to pick up my manager's position as he was leaving.
+I was hesitant about my ability to be a techno manager and did not pick up the opportunity.
 But after 2 years the same position was again offered to me.
-This gave me a thinking that If i had picked up the role 2 years ago, i would have been seasoned already.
-So whenever an opportunity knocks at your doors, just grab with both your hands.
-Atmost what will happen is you might fail, but you learn better when you fail yourself than someone failing you.
+This made me think that If I had picked up the role 2 years ago, I would have been seasoned already.
+So whenever an opportunity knocks at your door, just grab it with both your hands.
+At most what will happen is you might fail, but you learn better when you fail yourself than someone failing you.